Santiago, Isabela: Insfrastructure

 Serving as a bridge to the region's provincial network, numerous bus terminals are present in the city.
-These include, Victory Liner, Northeast Luzon Bus Line (formerly Nelbusco), GV Florida Transport, Five Star Bus Company, EMC LBS bus lines, GMW trans (Santiago-Laoag-Vigan-Abra via Cagayan province among others.
-By air via Cauayan Airport.
+These include Victory Liner, Northeast Luzon Bus Line (formerly Nelbusco), GV Florida Transport, Five Star Bus Company, EMC LBS bus lines, GMW Trans among others.

 The Integrated Transport Terminal and Commercial Complex has also been established to cater for all public utility jeepneys, buses, and vans that operate from nearby provinces and localities to the city.
-Additional to city transport is the taxi, first in the city and whole Region 2.

 Education

 Notable school institutions located in the city are the School of Saint James the Apostle (formerly La Salette Elementary School), Santiago Cultural Institute (Chinese School), Children First School, Infant Jesus Montessori School, AMA Computer College Santiago City Campus, TAPS, Patria Sable Corpus College, University of La Salette and Northeastern College, one of the oldest schools in the region.
 The Southern Isabela College of Arts and Trades is the biggest vocational school operating in the city.
 Also, there are numerous international schools operating in the city.

 The Schools Division Office of Santiago City governs the city's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 The office governs the public elementary and public high schools throughout the city.

-Due to lack of own state university,student from santiago have struggle regarding their study.
+Currently, the city has three school districts: Santiago East, Santiago North, and Santiago West.

 Media

-Radio stations that are available in the city.
+These are radio and TV stations that are available in the city.
 Some stations may not be in operation.